fscarponi/FTPClientExample/README.md

 This is a basic usage! will be improved in the future...

-if you you can help me whit more specific example or feature, you are welcome!!
+if you can help me whit more specific example or feature, you are welcome!!